danielozac/spring-boot-kafka-samples-project/kafka-file-transfer/README.md

-Spring Boot Kafka Samples Project
+Spring Boot Kafka File Transfer
 ================

 Sometimes the object you have to send to Kafka is not just a simple string or integer.
 Could be a zip file, Csv, Xls etc.